GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 [ExtensionSettings][enterprise-settings], [ExtensionInstallForcelist][enterprise-force-list].

 Extensions meant to be used by the general public must now use [Declarative Net Request][api-declarativenetrequest] for network request modification.
-Here used by the general public means any extension published to the Chrome Web Store except those deployed to a given domain or to trusted testers.
+Here 'used by the general public' means any extension published to the Chrome Web Store except those deployed to a given domain or to trusted testers.

 ### How do you use declarativeNetRequest?  {: #how-use-declarativenetrequest }